Jaffer-sadiq/GitHub-Actions/Labfiles/Module-1-Workflow-Setup.md

 ## Summary

 In this lab, you have successfully set up our workflow.
-You have created and executed a workflow, verified its successful execution, and familiarized ourselves with the jobs within it.
+You have created and executed a workflow, verified its successful execution, and familiarized yourself with the jobs within it.
 This foundational knowledge will be instrumental as we progress through the subsequent labs.